wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 ![Spring Boot inventory screenshot](images/springboot_metrics_callout.png)

-## Why Don't I See the Default Dashboard When I Click on The Link?
+## Why Don't I See the Default Dashboard When I Click the Link?
 If you create a new project using [https://start.spring.io](https://start.spring.io/), add the Wavefront dependency, download the project, run it, and click the link on the terminal, you are not taken to the default dashboard.
 That is because the default project stops soon as it starts without a web service.
 As a result, data is not sent to Wavefront.
 To avoid this, add a dependency under the Web category, such as the Spring Web dependency, along with the wavefront dependency, and generate a new project.